 Disney Castaway Cay History

-It is fun to know a little of the rather dubious past of Castaway Cay.
+It is fun to know a little of the rather dubious past history of Castaway Cay.
 Disney cruise lines leased the island in June 1998 to coincide with the launch of the Disney Magic.
-This 1,000 acre island was not always used for family friendly activities!
+This 1,000 acre island in the Bahamas was not always used for family friendly activities!
+Disney Castaway Cay has an interesting history!

 Legend has it that pirates used the island to hide and wait for passing ships to ambush.
 There is some evidence that this is actually true as there were some treasures found on the island from a ship which sank in 1733.
 Fortunately the only pirate who you will encounter on Castaway Cay these days is Captain Jack Sparrow.